sjoerdvankreel/firefly-synth-2/static/Manual.md

 Draws the current state of the audio engine into the graph plots, taking all modulation into account.<br/>
 For per-voice modules, this is an additional line per voice.<br/>
 When off, graph plots reflect only the current state of the parameters as shown in the GUI.

-### Last tweaked
-Shows the name of the last tweaked parameter as well as a textbox that allows for precise-editing that parameters value.

 ### Graph plots
 ![image](screenshot_manual_graph_plot.png)